Albany Bicentennial Tablet No. 38 – Exchange Street

 Similar to Dean Street, why the Bicentennial committee thought Exchange Street was worthy of a commemorative marker is a bit of a mystery – but without that marker, the name of the street might have been entirely forgotten.

-1 thoughts on “Albany Bicentennial Tablet No. 38 – Exchange Street
+One response to “Albany Bicentennial Tablet No. 38 – Exchange Street”

 Leave a Reply